 Businesses today operate in a changing global context.
 Even if they are not active internationally, they may have competitors and suppliers, who are and/or who originate in other markets, so it is important for managers to understand the context in which they operate.
-In this course, we cover aspects of the business environment that differ across markets, and that have the potential to impact the organization.
+This course covers aspects of the business environment that differ across markets, and that have the potential to impact the organization.
 Included is material on differences in political and economic structures, differences in culture and ethical perspectives, and differences in policy toward foreign trade and investment.